codehero/reprint/README.md

 The symbols comprising the syntax are carefully organized around the structure of their radix 2 representation.

  * For field headers, the third LSB toggles formatted vs binary.
- * Mini register values are determined by the the first 2 LSB of the symbol value.
+ * Selector values are determined by the the first 2 LSB of the symbol value.
  * Flag symbols index the corresponding flag as determined by the the first 2 LSB of the symbol value.
  * Register symbols are in the same column as the digits.
 The register is identified by subtracting 0x39 from the register symbol value.
 Register 0 is set by the digits preceding the input specifier.